 - Old Town and Gothic Quarter Walking tour

 A cool thing to do in Barcelona in September is also to take bike tours.
-There is a Steel Donkey Bike Tour that we learnt about (after our trip) and heard awesome reviews of.
-So this is a tour where you bike over 200 km of paths in Barcelona covering a variety of barrios or neighborhoods.
-Learn about Steel Donkey Bike Tours Barcelona here.
-If you have done this tour, let us know in comments below.
+There is a Steel Donkey Bike Tour that we learned about (after our trip) and heard awesome reviews.

-Take photos of quiet, no crowd lanes or selfies infront of prime attractions
+10. Take photos of quiet, no crowd lanes or selfies in front of prime attractions

 But if you only like to pose then take a photo shoot tour.
-BOOK: Photoshoot tour in Barcelona neighbourhood
+BOOK: Photoshoot tour in Barcelona neighborhood

 Visit Gaudi’s Casa Mila or Sagrada Familia and take a guided tour to learn about its history.

-Football lovers and non football lovers know that Barcelona and soccer is used synonymously.
+Football lovers and non-football lovers know that Barcelona and soccer are used synonymously.
 Home to FC Barcelona, if you are visiting Barcelona in September head to Camp Nou for a game of soccer.
 Camp Nou match schedules are here

-September is a still warm for beach time activities.
+September is still warm for beach time activities.
 The sun is bearable, as I say – not too hot nor cold.
-Use the time to build sand castles and soak in the sun, before the city starts getting cooler by day.
+Use the time to build sandcastles and soak in the sun, before the city starts getting cooler by day.

 Hope you enjoy your visit to Spain as much as we did.